Vrndavana, India: March 5, 2004

-[As you have read in recent hari-katha mailings, this year's Navadvipa-dhama parikrama was performed in Vrndavana.
-Navadvipa is gupta Vrndavana hidden Vrndavana.
+[ This year's Navadvipa-dhama parikrama (2004) was performed in Vrndavana.
+Navadvipa is gupta Vrndavana - hidden Vrndavana.
 Similarly, Navadvipa is hidden in Vrndavana.
 On March 5, Srila Narayana Maharaja took the assembled devotees to Ravel, Brahmanda Ghata and Gokula Mahavana.
 The following is a transcription of his short talks there.]

 Prior to the appearance of Srimati Radhika, Vrsabhanu Maharaja was living here in Ravel.
 The word ravel means zamindar, landlord, a great personality or chieftain.
 Thus, Ravel is named after Vrsabhanu Maharaja.
 Early one morning, Vrsabhanu Maharaja went to the Yamuna and discovered a very beautiful golden-complexioned girl playing in the center of a lotus flower.
 He brought Her home and put Her in the lap of Kirtida-maiya.

 Today we are going to Antardvipa-Mayapura on our Navadvipa parikrama.
 Antardvipa is the birthplace of Sri Caitanya Mahaprabhu.
 Today we are going to that place which is non-different from Antardvipa, that is, Gokula, Mahavana - the birthplace of Lord Krsna.
 It is not possible, however, to attain the darsana of Krsna without first receiving the merciful glance of Srimati Radhika.
 Therefore, we have come first to Ravel.